sam201994/dl_swap/README.md

 - Alchemy - Blockchain node provider.
 - 1Inch APIs - Used to get quote between two tokens and to perform swap operation.
 - CoinGecko APIs - Used to get latest dollar values of the tokens.
-- Web3-Onboard - librarry used to implement wallet connection.
+- Web3-Onboard - library used to implement wallet connection.